 Symptoms depend on where the infection is found.
-Each infection has its own symptoms.
+A person may have problems from a:

 - Urinary tract infection

-- Intra-abdominal and pelvic infection
+- Abdominal and pelvic infection

 - Surgical wound infection

-VRE can be treated with other types of antibiotics.
-Tests can be done to find out which ones will work.
-The type that is chosen will also be based on the antibiotic sensitivity of the infection and how severe it is.
+VRE infection can be treated with other antibiotics.
+The one that is chosen depends on the infection and how severe it is.